Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 This README describes how to write a steps file with our best practices.

-## Steps files
+## Step files

 <!-- TODO -->

-A Steps file contains the implementation of the steps.
+A Step file contains the implementation of the steps.

-A Steps file is name 'featureFileName.step.ts'.
+A Step file is name 'featureFileName.step.ts'.
 Its place is in /cucumber/step_definitions.

-Steps files are written with Typescript.
+Step files are written with Typescript.

 [To learn about Typescript.](https://www.typescriptlang.org/)

 ## Steps

-A Step in a steps file is an implementation of the same step in the feature file.
+A Step in a step file is an implementation of the same step in the feature file.

-In the feature file :
+Feature file Step :

 ```Gherkin
 Given I am on Tour of Heroes
 ```

-In the steps file :
+Step implementation :

 ```Typescript
 Given('I am on Tour of Heroes', function() {